What are Activity Ratios?

 1. Working Capital

 Working capital, also referred to as operating capital, is the excess of current assets over current liabilities.
 The level of working capital provides an insight into a company’s ability to meet current liabilities as they come due.
-Achieving a positive working capital is essential; however working capital should not be too large in order to not tie up capital that can be used elsewhere.
+Achieving a positive working capital is essential; however, working capital should not be too large in order not to tie up capital that can be used elsewhere.

 There are three main components of working capital are: